madcitymultimedia/wpseo-woocommerce/README.md

 Changelog
 =========
 ### 14.0:
+Enhancements:

+* Improves the priceSpecification Schema output to prevent warnings from Google Search Console.
+* Add the rating, number of reviews, price and availability to the Google Preview for products to match Google's search results.

 Bugfixes:

-* Fixes a bug where the Social Previews did not correctly reflect Product Gallery images being used as a fallback for social sharing.
+* Fixes a bug where the Social Previews would not use Product Gallery images as a fallback for social sharing.

-Enhancements:

-* Change the Schema output generated for product price specifications to prevent warnings from Google Search Console.
-* Adds the rating, number of reviews, price and availability to the Google Preview for products, to reflect the Google search results.

 Other: